Health Innovation Funding OpportunitiesAugust 24, 2022

 Other UK Government, Seed Funds & Loans

-The British Business Bank (BBB).
-Deadline: Open
+The British Business Bank (BBB) Applications: Open

 BBB are a government-owned business development bank dedicated to making finance markets work better for smaller businesses.
 Whether you’re looking for finance to start a business, grow to the next level, or stay ahead of the competition, they say that they can deliver greater volume and choice of finance.

 Information about SBRI for businesses and public sector organisations that might want to use the scheme.